wp-plugins/wpematico/readme.txt

 == Upgrade Notice ==

-= 1.1.5 =
+= 1.1.6 =
-* New feature allow duplicates posts.
-* Categories and tags fixes.
-Highly recommended upgrade.
+* Autotags fix on PRO Version.
+Low recommended upgrade, unless you use this feature or getting deprecated notice on previous version.